Help provide data for a research project

 What is the “Moon Illusion”?

-Have you ever noticed that when the Moon is close to the horizon it may appear to be much larger in size than when you see it high overhead?
-Amazingly, the moon doesn’t change size very much in size as it moves through the sky.
-And although you may think this phenomenon is due to atmospheric distortion, think again.
-If anything, this distortion would make the moon look smaller.
+Have you ever noticed that when the Moon is close to the horizon it can appear to be much larger than at other times?
+Amazingly, the moon doesn’t actually change much in size as it moves through the sky!
+And although you may think this phenomenon is due to atmospheric distortion like “refraction”, think again.
+If anything, this distortion makes the moon look a little smaller.
 It turns out that the Moon just looks bigger in your mind, an effect known as the “Moon Illusion”.
 Prove it to yourself – here’s how to measure it!

 What’s going on?

 Our aim is to collect data from a broad spectrum of people in many different geographic areas and at different times to help us better understand this illusion.
-Contributing data is easy.
-We’ve partnered with SciStarter.org, an online citizen science portal.
-There you can learn step-by-step how to take measurements and submit data to this project.
+Contributing data is easy!
+Just click on the “Submit Data” button or download a “Data Sheet” to record data for submitting later.

 What is Citizen Science?